The Coast track

 • Forest path Forest path is an easy walk in Royal National Park.
 It's great for kids and just 1 hour south of Sydney.
 Wander through cabbage tree palms and Gymea lilies on the path beside Bola Creek and the Hacking River.

-• Guided forest therapy walk in Royal National Park Slow down and de-stress in Sydney’s beautiful Royal National Park on this guided forest therapy walk with Nature Being Australia.
+• Guided forest bathing experience in Royal National Park Slow down and de-stress in Sydney’s beautiful Royal National Park on this guided forest bathing experience with Nature Being Australia.

 • Kids nature discovery tour in Royal National Park Embark on an exciting treasure hunt in Royal National Park with Aussie Wild Nature Discovery.
 The guided nature play activity is a great way for kids to learn about the magic of the bush.